-Pedroncelli prioritized professional licensure after graduating college.
+Pedroncelli prioritized professional licensure after college.
 She made every effort to stay on track to earn her license as early as possible.
-Just three years from her college graduation, she achieved this goal.
+Just three years from her graduation, she achieved this goal.

 “Organizations like the SF YMF provide opportunities to learn from leaders who are influential in the industry—they also help you connect with others who are working toward successful careers,” she said.